 #9 Keep things simple

-- Simple maintenance
+- Easier product maintenance

 - Increased reliability

-As the great Einstein once said:
+Beware of over-engineering.
+As Einstein said:

 “Everything should be made as simple as possible, but no simpler.”